A Systematic Framework for Enterprise Knowledge Retrieval: Leveraging LLM-Generated Metadata to Enhance RAG Systems: Methodology

 \section{Methodology}

-This section outlines the detailed methodology, which involves a systematic pipeline for transforming raw technical documentation into optimized retrieval components.
-The primary research question focuses on examining how various document chunking strategies, metadata generation techniques, and embedding approaches impact retrieval accuracy and efficiency.
-The entire process, from data ingestion to evaluation, is illustrated in Figure \ref{fig:system_architecture} and described in detail below.
+This section outlines the methodology, which involves a systematic pipeline for transforming raw technical documentation into optimized retrieval components.
+The primary research question examines how document chunking strategies, metadata generation techniques, and embedding approaches interact to impact retrieval accuracy and efficiency.
+The pipeline, from data ingestion to evaluation, is illustrated in Fig.~\ref{fig:metarag_architecture} and each subsection below corresponds to a stage in the architecture.